CSC207-UofT/course-project-dragon-squirrel/phase0/ProgressReport.md

 the same rules as a real chess game.
 For the modified chess-based game, we designed:
 - Player.Player can make multiple moves/attacks each turn.
-- Each modified Piece corresponds to health point and attack level.
-An attack counts as one of the multiple moves made during a turn wherein the attacking Piece does not actually move.
+- Each modified piece corresponds to health point and attack level.
+An attack counts as one of the multiple moves made during a turn wherein the attacking piece does not actually move.
-- A Piece is captured / removed from game when its health points are depleted.
+- A piece is captured / removed from game when its health points are depleted.
 - The game ends when one king is dead, a player gives up, or a player pauses the game.

 We have set specific behaviours for different pieces, which is the same as